Software

 An ISO 9001 software should therefore allow integration with other business areas and with different standards.

-The ability to use the same data in different contexts, whether for CSRD reporting, Carbon Footprint calculation, or internal audit preparation, multiplies efficiency and reduces errors.
+The ability to use the same data in different contexts, whether for CSRD reporting, Carbon Footprint calculation, or internal audit preparation, multiplies efficiency and reduces errors, especially when supported by custom reporting tools designed for audit-ready traceability.

 At Dcycle, we are not auditors or consultants.
 We are a technological solution for companies that want to simplify the management of all their ESG data, including those related to quality.